nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf54h/ug_nrf54h20_gs.rst

 You are now all set to use the nRF54H20 DK.
 See the following links for where to go next:

-* :ref:`ug_nrf54h20_architecture` for information about the multicore System on Chip, such as the responsibilities of the cores and their interprocessor interactions, the memory mapping, and the boot sequence.
+* :ref:`ug_nrf54h20_architecture` for information about the multicore System on Chip.
+  This includes descriptions of core responsibilities, their interprocessor interactions, memory mapping, and the boot sequence.
 * The :ref:`introductory documentation <getting_started>` for more information on the |NCS| and the development environment.
 * :ref:`configuration_and_build` documentation to learn more about the |NCS| development environment.
 * :ref:`ug_nrf54h` documentation for more advanced topics related to the nRF54H20.